PaloAltoNetworks/Splunk-Docs/installation.md

 * [Palo Alto Networks App](https://splunkbase.splunk.com/app/491)
 * [Palo Alto Networks Add-on](https://splunkbase.splunk.com/app/2757)

-If upgrading to App 5.0, or 6.0, please read the [Upgrade Guide](upgrade.md).

-Not sure what version to download?
-Check the [Compatibility Guide](compatibility.md).

 The Palo Alto Networks Splunk App and Add-on are designed to work together, and with Splunk Enterprise Security if available.
 The App requires the Add-on to be installed.
 The Add-on can be used with or without the App.

 ### Where to install